GTCrais/WordPressCentinelApi/README.md

 ## Usage

+**It's highly recommended to use this plugin only on websites that use HTTPS!**

 After installing the plugin, go to `Settings > Centinel API Settings` in your WordPress Admin zone.
 From there, copy `privateKey`, `encryptionKey` and `routePrefix` to [**Centinel**](https://centinel.online), and you're ready to schedule your application log checks and database backups.